• Skip to main content

 2) Arduino Temperature Meter Using DS18B20

-In this second design we learn another simple, yet extremely accurate Arduino temperature sensor with Indicator circuit, using an advanced digital LCD display readout module.
+In this second design I have explained another simple, yet extremely accurate Arduino temperature sensor with Indicator circuit, using an advanced digital LCD display readout module.

 There's actually nothing too much explainable in this configuration, since everything is module based and simply requires hooking up or plugging-in with each other through the offered male female sockets and connectors.